All guides

 What to do after each dose

-Administration doesn't end when your pet swallows the medication.
-A few minutes of observation makes all the difference.
+Administration does not end the moment your pet swallows.
+A few minutes of watching make all the difference.

 Hydration